Marie Anne Victoire Pigeon

-Marie Anne Victoire Pigeon d'Osangis (1724, Paris – 1767, Berlin) was a French mathematician and writer.
+Marie-Anne-Victoire de Prémontval, née Pigeon d'Osangis (born 1724, Paris; died 1767, Berlin) was a French mathematician and writer.

 She was the daughter of the scientist Jean Pigeon.
 In 1744, she eloped with her teacher, mathematician Pierre Le Guay de Prémontval, to Switzerland, where they married, and then to Berlin.
 In 1752, she was a teacher of princess Wilhelmina of Hesse-Kassel.